For travellers seeking relaxation, spectacular scenery and historic whisky or castle trails – Only the best make the list!

 For those that have more time, or want to come back to The Dullan Waters then as you cross the river this is the starting point of the Giant’s Chair walk.
 To access this cross the river from the Church yard and turn right, staying on the path.
 Sturdy shoes are required.
 When it is open this is where you will find the Dufftown Fairy Village too.
 The Giant’s Chair loops you back around past Dufftown Distillery (when you come to a road again after doing the woodland section just make sure you turn right)

-Hope this helps illustrate the multiple local routes making for a great nature detox and a relaxed or speedy walk.
-The countryside and wide-open
+Hope this helps illustrate the multiple local routes making for a great detox in nature,

 space to explore is literally on your doorstep.